godotengine/godot-docs/classes/class_audioeffectdistortion.rst

 | *Getter* | get_keep_hf_hz()      |
 +----------+-----------------------+

-High-pass filter.
+High-pass filter, in Hz.
 Frequencies higher than this value will not be affected by the distortion.
 Value can range from 1 to 20000.
 Default value: ``16000``.

 .. _class_AudioEffectDistortion_property_mode: